 Once Redis has been installed and integrated with your site with a plugin, it will run silently in the background.

-It is critical that you test your site thoroughly after enabling object caching, being careful to review all critical processes on your website with multiple user profiles to ensure that cached objects aren’t be reused incorrectly.
+It is critical that you test your site thoroughly after enabling object caching, being careful to review all critical processes on your website with multiple user profiles to ensure that cached objects aren’t being reused incorrectly.

 If you find that cached objects are being used incorrectly, it may be possible to exclude specific groups of objects from object caching with the wp_cache_add_non_persistent_groups function.
 Manipulating object cache performance is outside the scope of Kinsta’s support for Redis and will require the involvement of a qualified WordPress developer.